smrey/SMP2/README.md

 the BAM index files.
 These files will be downloaded to the directory passed as the second command line argument.

+###Caveats
+The script requires project names to be unique.
+The project name is entered in the Experiment Name field of the Illumina SampleSheet.csv.
+Sample identifiers must be unique within a given project.
+Sample identifiers are entered in the Sample_ID fields of the Illumina
+SampleSheet.csv.

 ## Instructions for use
 ### Prerequisites
 The Illumina CLI must be correctly set up to point to the required BaseSpace location.
 A config file can be specified in the script.